ojeda-e/old.ojeda-e.github.io/_posts/2021-08-20-GSoC-journey-summary.md

 [@richardjgowers](https://github.com/richardjgowers) and
 [@tylerreddy](https://github.com/tylerjereddy) from the MDA community, who participated in our discussions and provided valuable insights.

-Thanks for all your valuable lessons.
+<br> Thanks for all your valuable lessons.

 MembraneCurvature has launched! 🚀